-The common thread in McMurry-Heath’s work across academia, government and industry has been her focus on broadening access to scientific progress so more patients from diverse backgrounds can benefit from cutting-edge innovation.
-Driven by her own past family experiences navigating clinical trials and funding uncertainties within the rare disease community, McMurry-Heath calls “the distribution of scientific progress the social justice issue of our age.”
+Michelle McMurry-Heath, MD, PhD, is an R&D Industry Leader.
+She most recently served as President and CEO of the Biotechnology Innovation Organization (BIO).
+A common thread throughout McMurry-Heath’s career has been her focus on broadening access to scientific progress so more patients from diverse backgrounds can benefit from cutting-edge advancements.
+She calls the distribution of scientific progress “the social justice issue of our age.”

-She comes to BIO from Johnson & Johnson where she served as Global Head of Evidence Generation for Medical Device Companies and then Vice President of Global External Innovation and Global Leader for Regulatory Sciences.
-She was also instrumental in bringing J&J’s incubator, JLabs, to Washington, DC.
+She previously worked at Johnson & Johnson as Global Head of Evidence Generation for Medical Device Companies and then Vice President of Global External Innovation and Global Leader for Regulatory Sciences.
+She was also instrumental in bringing J&J’s incubator, JLABS, to Washington, DC.
 She led a global team of 900 with responsibilities in 150 countries around the globe.

 Prior to her time at J&J, Dr. McMurry-Heath was also a key science policy leader in government.
 The Obama-Biden transition team tapped her to conduct a comprehensive analysis of the National Science Foundation’s policies, programs and personnel.
 President Obama then named her associate science director of the FDA’s Center for Devices and Radiological Health under Commissioner Peggy Hamburg.
 In that role, she championed clinical trial evolution, the use of real-world evidence in product evaluation, and an embrace of the patient’s voice in health research so new medical products deliver outcomes that matter to them.

-McMurry-Heath was the founding director of the Aspen Institute’s Health, Biomedical Science, and Society Policy Program, where she promoted personalized medicine and bolstered international preparation for pandemic disease threats.
+McMurry-Heath was the founding director of the Aspen Institute’s Health, Biomedical Science, and Society Policy Program.
 She received her early training in science policy from the Robert Wood Johnson Foundation and later served as Senator Joe Lieberman’s top legislative aide for science and health.
 In that role, she drafted legislation to protect the country from biological attacks.

 McMurry-Heath lives in Washington, D.C. with her husband Sebastian Heath, a veterinarian, and their daughter, Isabella.
 To relax, she enjoys yoga, snorkeling and her daughter’s sporting events.